-For your official three copies of documents you submit to the Office of Graduate and Professional Education, use white $8 \text{ I/2} \times 11$ -inch paper, with a 25 percent minimum cotton content.
+For your official three copies of documents you submit to the Graduate College, use white 8 l/2 x 11-inch paper, with a 25 percent minimum cotton content.
 (You should see a watermark on the page when you hold it up to the light.)
 Do not use easy-erase paper.
 The university bookstore sells paper that meets these requirements, but you may also purchase acceptable paper at office supply stores or through photocopying services and stationery stores.